LibCrowds/data/README.md

 ### Download PYBOSSA tasks

 Download all PYBOSSA tasks and load them into a pandas dataframe.
+This functionality is used as part of the input for various other scripts in this repository.
 If run as a standalone script, using the command below, the task data will be output to a CSV file.

 ```
 python scripts/get_tasks.py